johnwinans/rvddt/src/memorymap.md

 Memory card control register commands:

-	0xf0000001 = write the 512-byte DMA buffer into the memory card at the address in the memory card address register*0x200.
+	0x80000001 = write the 512-byte DMA buffer into the memory card at the address in the memory card address register*0x200.

-	0xf0000002 = read 512 bytes from the memory card at the address in the memory card address register*0x200 into the 512-byte DMA buffer.
+	0x80000002 = read 512 bytes from the memory card at the address in the memory card address register*0x200 into the 512-byte DMA buffer.

 Memory card status register:

 	0x00000000 = idle
-	0x00000001 = busy
+	0x00000001 = busy writing
+	0x00000002 = busy reading